Can You Put Vanilla Extract In A Humidifier?

 What Happens When You Put Vanilla Extract in a Humidifier?

-A recommendation from our side is that even if you try to put vanilla extract in the humidifier, you shouldn’t do it too often.
-It can destroy the machine.
 The vanilla essential oil can be pretty expensive.
 But if you’re all about diffusing vanilla aroma in the air, this is the safest option if you want to put some in the humidifier.
 Plus, the vanilla extract doesn’t smell as strong as you might expect from an oil.
 It may be safer to use vanilla extract in diffusers than in humidifiers.

-You’ve to keep one fact in mind: vanilla extract is made for taste, not smell.
+You’ve to keep one fact in mind – vanilla extract is made for taste, not smell.
 Pouring the extract straight from the bottle into the humidifier isn’t a good idea.
 The vanilla extract alone doesn’t smell very good, and since it contains a lot of alcohol, it’ll probably evaporate quickly.

 Vanilla extracts contain volatile oils and minerals.
 Vanilla-based essential oils are better suited for the purpose of diffusing aroma in your home.
 It’s not advisable to use the extract directly on your machine.